Purchase resources from Bluestar

 When developing life event records with tamariki be aware of:

 - what supports and resources te tamaiti needs to capture these moments

-- the age and development of tamariki, including newborns, toddlers, infants, pre-teen and teenagers
+- the age and development of tamariki, including newborns, toddlers, infants, pre-teens and teenagers

 - how te tamaiti can capture these moments — consider their age and stage, disability and any communication needs, such as deafness or visual impairment (pictures or voice recordings may be more useful to te tamaiti)